 Our financial condition, cash flow and results of operations are significantly affected by the volume of our oil, NGLs and natural gas production and the prices that we receive for such production.
 Our production volumes for the first quarter of 2015 were comprised of 43.1% oil and condensate, 10.1% NGLs and 46.8% natural gas, determined using the energy equivalency ratio of six thousand cubic feet ("Mcf") of natural gas to one barrel ("Bbl") of crude oil, condensate or NGLs.
-The conversion ratio does not assume price equivalency, and the price per one barrel oil equivalent ("Boe") for oil, NGLs and natural gas has differed significantly from time.
+The conversion ratio does not assume price equivalency, and the price per one barrel oil equivalent ("Boe") for oil, NGLs and natural gas has differed significantly from time to time.
 In the first quarter of 2015, revenues from the sale of oil and NGLs made up 69.6% of our total revenues compared to 74.9% for the same period of 2014.
 For the first quarter of 2015, our combined total production was 0.8% higher than the first quarter of 2014 due to higher oil production, partially offset by lower production for NGLs and natural gas.
+For the first quarter of 2015, our total revenues were 49.7% lower than the first quarter of 2014 due to significantly lower realized prices for oil, NGLs and natural gas.
 See Results of Operations - Three Months Ended March 31, 2015 Compared to the Three Months Ended March 31, 2014 for additional information on our revenues and production.